Frequently Asked Questions (FAQ)

 I know I am late to register, but I need Braille/interpreters/adaptive equipment/etc. set up for classes next week.
 Is this possible?

 These accommodations can take weeks to set up.
-The student may be too late with his/her request for these auxiliary aids.
+The student may be too late with their request for these auxiliary aids.
 Our procedures indicate 4 weeks at a minimum to have these accommodations in place the beginning of the quarter.
 The college will make a good faith effort to provide on short notice; however, the reality is that given such short time lines it is doubtful this could happen.